 Doing the right things

-Before you start thinking of doing any design you need to decide if what you are wanting to do is the right thing.
+Before you start doing any design you need to decide if what you are wanting to design is the right thing.

 The ‘right things’ support:

 - human instrinsic values